SysKitTeam/docs-point/common-tasks/lifecycle-management-actions.md

 ---
-description: This article explains how to use Lifecycle Management Actions in SysKit Point
+description: This article explains how to use Lifecycle Management Actions in SysKit Point.
 ---

 # Run Lifecycle Management Actions in SysKit Point